Foreground effect on the $J$-factor estimation of ultra-faint dwarf spheroidal galaxies: Results

-\KI approach (blue bars in Fig 2) also provides successful $J$-factor estimations.
-Interestingly, their error bars except for the \UI case are smaller and the median values of the $J$-factors are closer to the input values than those obtained by the \MS approach.
-The systematical bias appearing at the \UII of the \MS procedure also vanishes in this approach.
-These results imply that the \KI method effectively uses larger statistics without any bias even facing $50 \--100$\,\% foreground contamination.
+\red{For the \UII, the figure shows that the dispersion curve is flatter than that of the input, which makes the $J$-factor underestimated.
+This fact seems to be caused by the constant velocity dispersion bias.
+This effect becomes more significant for a larger size of stellar data, as can be seen in the three orange bars.} Meanwhile, since the changes of the dispersions curves of the other dSphs are not as large as the \UII case, the \red{effect of the bias is not seen}.
+We also note the results for the \UI case.
+Although the number of the stars in \UI does not significantly differ from the other dSphs (see Table\,\ref{tb:Ns}), both the {\MS} and \KI approaches cannot determine the $J$-factor as precisely as those of the other dSphs.
+It seems to originate in the fact that the inner part of the dark matter profile is not well determined.
+We left this analysis to future work.

-As a demonstration of the mixed fit, we choose suitable examples which reproduces the input dispersion curves well and show them in the left column of Fig.\,\ref{fig:MFdisp}.
-Since the data {consist} of the mixture of the member and foreground stars, the dispersion curve largely inflates at the outer region by the foreground stars, while the inner most bins are mostly dominated by the member stars and give dispersions with a small error bars.
-Thanks to the foreground prior, the fit is not too much affected by {these} outer and inner bins and balanced to lead a valid estimation.
+\KI approach (blue bars in Fig. \ref{fig:Jfig}) also provides successful $J$-factor estimations. \red{For the \UII case, the $J$-factor is getting converged to the input value for deeper observations, while it cannot be seen in the conventional approach.} \red{For other dSphs, the result of our analysis is compatible with the conventional one,} \red{which reflects the fact that the velocity dispersion at the inner part is more or less} \red{constant.}

-We also give the distribution of the dispersion curve obtained by the fit in the right column of the same figure.
-Compared with the distribution of the \Cont approach, the width of the 68\,\% quantile is larger {in} the outer region, while it becomes smaller {in} the inner region (except for the \UI case).
-The results of the $J$-factor estimation implies that the width {in} the inner region preferentially affects the uncertainties of the $J$-factors.
-We also note that the median dispersion curve of the \UII case successfully follows the input curve at $R \sim 250$ pc, in contrast with that of the \Cont approach.
+We \red{also} give the distribution of the dispersion curve obtained by the fit {in the right column of Fig.\,\ref{fig:EMMFdisp}}.
+Compared with the distribution of the \red{\MS} approach, the width of the 68\,\% quantile is larger in the outer region, while it becomes smaller in the inner region (except for the \UI case).
+The results of the $J$-factor estimation implies that the width in the inner region preferentially affects the uncertainties of the $J$-factors.
+We also note that the median dispersion curve of the \UII case successfully follows the input curve at $R \sim 250$ pc, in contrast with that of the \red{\MS} approach. \red{The sensitivity of the indirect dark matter detection observing gamma-rays from the dSphs depends directly on the median values and uncertainties of $J$-factors.
+See Appendix \ref{sec:CTAanalysis} for those who are interested in this dependence in a concrete example. }